mautic/website/content/posts/understanding-cron-jobs.md

 Do you have your Mautic forms, landing pages and campaign emails ready to go but nothing is happening?
 If you're using the** self-hosted** version of Mautic, you need to check your CRON jobs.

-### Cron jobs are one of the most frequent topics in our Slack chats.
+### Cron jobs are one of the most frequent topics in our Discord chats.

 Cron is a time-based job scheduler in Unix-like computer operating systems.
 Cron schedules jobs (commands or shell scripts) to run at fixed times, dates, or intervals.  **Mautic requires cron jobs to update contacts, campaigns and execute campaign actions.**  Mautic also optionally uses cron jobs to send emails and perform other related tasks.